 We lingered over breakfast for nearly 2 hours, while the sun rose in the trees behind our campsite and the fire crackled merrily in the centre of our family circle.
 It was a delightful start to the summer and a good dry run at camping.
 Next weekend, we’re on our own!

-We’ve talked before about ideas and equipment for campfire cooking (a must-read) but I wanted to leave you with a recipe for the Smokey Sour Cream and Onion Potato Packets I prepared.
+We’ve talked before about ideas and equipment for campfire cooking (a must-read) but I wanted to leave you with a recipe for the Smoky Sour Cream and Onion Potato Packets I prepared.

 If you are truly camping in the bush, a substantial breakfast is a must to provide energy for the day.
 I prefer potatoes to bread (they don’t go stale, for one thing), especially when paired with eggs.